thosgood/this-weeks-finds/markdown/51-100/week055.md

 One of the great dangers of being a successful academic, in fact, is that one may get invited to so many conferences that one never has time to think.
 Winning the Nobel prize is purported to be the kiss of death in this respect.
-Of course, it\'s a universal platitude that the real thinking at conferences gets done not during the talks, but informally in small groups.
-But the funny thing is that at most conferences people are so worn out after going to a day\'s worth of talks that they have limited energy for serious conversation afterwards: they usually seem more interested in finding the good local restaurants and scenic attractions.
+Of course, it's a universal platitude that the real thinking at conferences gets done not during the talks, but informally in small groups.
+But the funny thing is that at most conferences people are so worn out after going to a day's worth of talks that they have limited energy for serious conversation afterwards: they usually seem more interested in finding the good local restaurants and scenic attractions.
 If people could have conferences with no lectures whatsoever, or maybe one a day, it would probably be more productive.
-But the idea that a bunch of people could figure something out just by sitting around and chatting informally is absolutely foreign to our conception of \"work\".
+But the idea that a bunch of people could figure something out just by sitting around and chatting informally is absolutely foreign to our conception of "work".
 People expect to receive money from bureaucrats to go to conferences, but to convince a bureaucrat that you are deserve the money, you need to give a lecture, so of course all conferences have too many lectures.

-Turning back towards Warsaw, a city with a marvelous mathematical history, I am reminded of Gian-Carlo Rota\'s biographical sketch of Stanislaw Ulam, in which (as a master of irony) he talks about how lazy Ulam was: all he wanted to do was sit around in cafes and come up with interesting conjectures and research rograms, and leave it to others to
+Turning back towards Warsaw, a city with a marvelous mathematical history, I am reminded of Gian-Carlo Rota's biographical sketch of Stanislaw Ulam, in which (as a master of irony) he talks about how lazy Ulam was: all he wanted to do was sit around in cafes and come up with interesting conjectures and research rograms, and leave it to others to